bubonic/TGC.bundle/TGC.bundle/README.md

 Download the complete contents of this git project (git clone) and copy the bundle (TGC.bundle) to your PLEX plug-ins directory.
 The appropriate plug-ins directory can be found on the PLEX website (https://support.plex.tv/hc/en-us/articles/201106098-How-do-I-find-the-Plug-Ins-folder-)
+Besure to restart the PLEX server after copying the Agent plug-in.

 # Usage